Factors to Consider when Choosing a College

 The Pros and Cons of Large Universities

-Another significant advantage of large universities worth considering is their wide array of student services and facilities.
-Large schools have comprehensive health and wellness centers, career counseling, and sometimes even job placement services.
-Large universities also tend to invest heavily in student support.
-This helps make your home away from home more welcoming and supportive.
+Another significant advantage are the student services and facilities.
+It’s not uncommon for schools to have comprehensive health and wellness centers, career counseling, and sometimes even job placement services.
+Large universities aren’t usually strangers to investing in student support.
+It might seem like a small thing now, but student services have a way of making your home away from home more welcoming and supportive.

 The Pros and Cons of Small Colleges

-On the flip side, small colleges are great options for many students because they offer a more personalized experience.
+On the flip side, small colleges are great for many students interested in a more personalized experience.
 The faculty-to-student ratios are typically lower, which allows for more personalized attention and mentorship opportunities.
-This can change your learning experience and make it easier for you to excel academically and form lasting relationships with your professors.
-Small colleges often pride themselves on creating a tight-knit community, which can ease the transition to college life from high school and help you create a strong sense of belonging.
+Smaller classrooms and programs can mean more focused attention, which can dramatically change your learning experience.
+You’re also more likely to develop closer and more lasting relationships with your professors.

 Sign up for our monthly newsletter!